Axway/streams-open-docs/content/en/docs/install/amplify-central-integration.md

     clientID: ""
 ```

+You can then proceed with the installation.

-If you are already running Streams in a compatible version, you can simply perform a Helm upgrade instead of a Helm install (don't forget to specify again all of your previous parameters and values).
+If you have already installed Streams without enabling this integration, you can perform a Helm upgrade instead (don't forget to provide again your other custom values).